Westchestergov.com Airport

 In 2005, discount airlines came to the airport for the first time.
 This offered low cost transportation to recreational destinations in addition to the cities that had been the focus of business for commercial service until that time.

-In 2011, approximately 1.9 million passengers passed through the main terminal on some 34,000 commercial flights, directly to and from business and recreational destinations throughout the United States.
+In 2012, approximately 1.75 million passengers passed through the main terminal, directly to and from business and recreational destinations throughout the United States.

-As one of the most active business aviation facilities in the nation, the airport had approximately 73,000 corporate and charter operations in 2011.
-Total operations for that year were comprised of approximately 21 percent commercial aircraft operations, 45 percent corporate operations, and 34 percent light general aviation.
+As one of the most active business aviation facilities in the nation, the airport had approximately 161,109 total aircraft operations in 2012.
+Total aircraft operations for 2012 were comprised of approximately 20 percent commercial, 46 percent corporate, and 34 percent light general aviation.